AdvancedModularManikin/specification/operational_data_model.md

 #### `timestamp`
 Real-world timestamp of when the Event was recorded, in milliseconds since UTC Unix epoch.

+#### `educational_encounter`
+Generated and assigned by the Module Manager (or equivalent) when a Scenario is loaded.
+This value is used to uniquely identify the instance of a Scenario being run.

+This field is used as a DDS Topic Key.

 #### `location`
 Where the event occurred.
 For AMM version 1, this value is restricted to the body of the patient.